projectTetra/tetra-meta/README.md

 Tetra-Meta is a very simple C++ meta-data system which facilitates safe type-erasure to hold objects in generic containers.

+Tetra-Meta also uses the jsoncpp library to facilitate simple and generic serialization of objects.

+Finally, Tetra-Meta also provides utilities for creating type-dictonaries which dramatically simplify the process of serializing and deserializing objects.

 ==========

 Example: